-The rules regarding by-elections are for the most part the same as those for general local elections—in other words, the same rules typically apply for matters such as the roles and responsibilities of the local government and Elections BC, elections administration, voter eligibility and voting, qualifications for running for office and campaign finance rules.
+The rules regarding by-elections are for the most part the same as those for general local elections—in other words, the same rules typically apply for matters such as the roles and responsibilities of the local government and Elections BC, elections administration, voter eligibility and voting, qualifications for running for office and campaign finance and advertising rules.

-Current members of the local government are eligible to fill the vacant position through a by-election.
-The council or regional district board member must resign their current position within 14 days of the local Chief Election Officer’s appointment in order to run in the by-election.
+Anyone meeting the eligibility requirements for a candidate, including current members of the local government, are eligible to fill the vacant position through a by-election.
+The council or regional district board member must resign their current position within 14 days of the Chief Election Officer’s appointment in order to run in the by-election.

-- Learn more about general local election administration
+- Learn more about general local elections administration

-- Learn more about the general local election process
+- Learn more about the general local elections process

 A municipality or regional district may choose not to hold a by-election to fill a vacancy if the vacancy occurs after June 1 in the year of a general local election that will fill the vacant office.

-Additionally, a municipal council may also decide that a by-election will not to be held if all the following circumstances apply:
+Additionally, a municipal council may also decide that a by-election will not to be held if all the following circumstances apply, the:

 Given that regional district boards are comprised of appointed municipal directors and elected electoral area directors, the way in which vacancies are filled between general local elections will differ.

-Municipal councils appoint one of more representatives (e.g. the mayor) to the regional district board following each general local election.
-Should a municipal director vacancy occur, due to their resignation from the board or if their seat on municipal council becomes vacant due to their resignation, disqualification or death, the municipal council would appoint another member of council as the municipal director on the regional district board.
+Municipal councils appoint one or more representatives (for example, the mayor) to the regional district board following general local elections.
+Should a municipal director vacancy occur, due to their resignation from the regional district board or if their seat on municipal council becomes vacant due to their resignation, disqualification or death, the municipal council would appoint another member of council as the municipal director on the regional district board.

 Electoral area directors are directly elected to the regional district board every four years during general local elections.
 An electoral area director represents a specific rural area within the regional district and given their representation is directly connected to that rural area, an election is required as soon as practicable when a vacancy occurs due to the electoral area director’s resignation, disqualification or death.

-Each regional district electoral area director must appoint an alternate to carry out their responsibilities in their absence – usually due to an illness.
-An alternate electoral area director may act in place of an electoral area director who has resigned, been disqualified or died until such time as a by-election to fill the vacancy can be held.
+Each regional district electoral area director must appoint an alternate to carry out their responsibilities in their absence—often due to an illness.
+An alternate electoral area director may act in place of an electoral area director who has resigned, been disqualified or has died until such time as a by-election to fill the vacancy can be held.
 Having the alternate area director in place is not a substitute for holding a by-election.

-- Learn more about elector organizations, candidate endorsement and third party advertising
+- Learn more about elector organizations and candidate endorsement

 - Learn more about general local elections and campaign financing offences and penalties